Explore and learn from these awesome podcasts hosted by women on business, goal setting, success, leadership and more!

 Being Boss with Emily Thompson & Kathleen Shannon

 A podcast on how to be a boss in life and career.
-When you listen to these two friendpreneurs chatting, their chemistry and conversational tone makes you feel in their presence, like they are talking with you.
-Their podcasts are a creative blend of entertainment and actionable tips and range from business advice to first time moms to prioritizing relationships in work and life.
+When you listen to these two friendpreneurs chatting, their chemistry and conversational tone makes you feel like they are talking with you.
+Their podcasts are a creative blend of entertainment and actionable tips.
+And most range from business advice to first time moms to prioritizing relationships in work and life.

 Their minisodes can give you a quick glimpse into a variety of topics.